-Taking the kids out for burgers goes back generations, but there is no need to settle for typical fast food fare, now that there are family-friendly restaurants with seriously tasty burgers popping up all over Sydney.
-Next time you treat the kids to a burger make it a treat for yourself as well, with our top ten burgers in Sydney.
+Taking the kids out for burgers goes back generations, but there is no need to settle for typical fast-food fare, now that there are burger joints popping up all over Sydney, serving seriously tasty diner food that draws foodie families and hipsters in equal measures.
+Next time you treat the kids to a burger make it a treat for yourself as well, with our best burgers in Sydney.

 When Chur Burger opened in Surry Hills, it caused a revolution.
-One of the early diner-style burger bars selling top notch burgers, Chur Burger was the word, and the burger on everyone’s lips.
+One of the early diner-style burger bars selling top-notch burgers, Chur Burger was the burger on everyone’s lips.
 But they haven’t let the fame go to their heads.
-Their succulent burgers are still only $10-$12 and you can get a burger, fries and a milkshake for $15.
-Although not specifically aimed at families, burger lovers of all ages are welcomed.
-They also have a Chur Express in the city and two shops in Brisbane.
-Having made it to just about every “best burgers” list around, if you haven’t tried on of their burgers yet, you owe it to yourself to go.
+Their succulent burgers are still top quality and good value and burger lovers of all ages are welcome.
+They now have an outlet at Rooty Hill RSL, a Chur Express at the airport and a Chur Burger Food Truck out in Sydney on Friday and Saturday nights.
+Having made it to just about every 'best burgers' list around, if you haven’t tried one of their burgers, you owe it to yourself to go!

 6. Excelsior Jones, Ashfield

-The owners of Excelsior Jones moved from Le Monde in Surry Hills to open this neighbourhood gem in Ashfield.
-The much more family-friendly vibe of the area has been catered for beautifully.
-While not a dedicated burger restaurant, the juicy cheeseburger is becoming famous in its own rite.
-There is a kids menu and other diner classics including an old school lime spider.
-They are open for breakfast and lunch, seven days.
+The owners of Excelsior Jones, Ashfield's beloved local cafe, moved from trendy Le Monde in Surry Hills to open this neighbourhood gem.
+The more family-friendly vibe of the area has been catered for beautifully here, and while it is not a dedicated burger restaurant, the juicy cheeseburger is becoming famous in its own rite.
+There is also a kids menu and other diner classics including an old school lime spider.
+They are open for breakfast and lunch every day.

-The burger revolution in Sydney has brought us a slew of slick establishment serving seriously tasty diner food drawing foodie families and hipsters in equal measures, but what has become of the old fashioned burgers we grew up with?
-You’ll find them at Paul’s Famous Hamburger’s and they are better than ever.
+The burger revolution in Sydney has brought us a slew of slick establishments, but what has become of the old fashioned burgers we grew up with?
+You’ll find one at Paul’s Famous Hamburgers and they are better than ever.
 Opened in 1957, this hole-in-the-wall burger bar has been serving traditional burgers for generations.
 Touted the best value burgers in Sydney, locals and visitors queue out the door to get their burger fix.
 There is a kids’ burger too, but no veggie option.
 Grab some burgers and a two-litre pineapple crush drink, which has been described as liquid sunshine, and head down the hill for a picnic by the Saint Georges River.
-The whole thing won’t set you back much more than $30 for a family.

 Oct 29 2015